 Prepared for life

-When a student graduates from City Charter High School, they leave prepared for life – academically, technologically, personally and socially.
-Here are some ways we ensure this.
+When a student graduates from City Charter High School, they leave prepared for life – academically, technologically, personally, and socially.
+We want our students to be as prepared as possible for their future… whether it’s college or trade school, a job, an apprenticeship, the military…

 In order to graduate from City Charter High School students must: